robashton/blog/input/pages/A comparison of various JS frameworks using cold hard data/content.markdown

   </div>

 The higher a line stays before it drops down to the 1st, a better indication that there is a healthy spread of committers giving love to the project.
-By this measure, Angular and Ember seem to be getting some shared love, Backbone is a bit of a one man show and Knockout is a bit of a loner.
+By this measure, Angular and Ember seem to be getting some shared love, Backbone is a bit of a one man show and Knockout doesn't really have a lot going on.

 # A brief history of source